Have You Heard of Mini Head Lettuces?

-Choose lettuce varieties that are compact, upright, and fast growing
+Choose lettuce varieties that are compact, upright, and fast-growing

-Unlike most traditional head lettuces, which have an open, shaggy growth habit, a good mini head holds its outer leaves up off the soil and develops dense inner leaves early in its growing cycle.
+Unlike most traditional head lettuces, which have an open, shaggy growth habit, a good mini head holds its outer leaves up off the soil and develops dense inner leaves early in its growth cycle.
 The small heads can be closely spaced, and since disease and decay often take hold where soil splashes onto outer leaves, a compact, upright lettuce will lose fewer leaves to waste.

 Mini romaine types, sometimes called “little gem” lettuces, make great mini heads.
 They combine the best qualities of romaine and butterhead types.
 Their upright architecture comes from the romaine side of the family, but their tender, sweet leaves are more like those of a butterhead.

 Another excellent choice for mini heads is multi-leaf lettuces known by trade names like Eazyleaf® and Salanova®.
 These lettuces are packed with bite-sized leaves that grow from a small central core.
 After a head is harvested and rinsed, all it takes is a quick cut to remove the core, releasing a perfect bowlful of salad greens.
 These lettuces look a lot like baby greens once the leaves are separated, but they are more flavorful and easier to harvest, clean, and store.

 Lettuce grows best when daytime temperatures stay between 55°F and 75°F. Mini heads can tolerate temperatures in the 40s and even the 80s, but will struggle when the mercury stays above 85°F.